digitalocean/terraform-provider-digitalocean/website/docs/r/kubernetes_cluster.html.markdown

   - `expires_at` - The date and time when the credentials will expire and need to be regenerated.
 * `node_pool` - In addition to the arguments provided, these additional attributes about the cluster's default node pool are exported:
   - `id` -  A unique ID that can be used to identify and reference the node pool.
+  - `actual_node_count` - A computed field representing the actual number of nodes in the node pool, which is especially useful when auto-scaling is enabled.
   - `nodes` - A list of nodes in the pool.
 Each node exports the following attributes:
      + `id` -  A unique ID that can be used to identify and reference the node.
      + `name` - The auto-generated name for the node.